8r0wn13/hacker101_ctf/Hackyholidays CTF.md

 Going to `/people-rater/entry/?id=eyJpZCI6MX0=` it will show the flag.</br>

 ## Solution 4th flag
+Get your Grinch Merch!
+Try and find a way to pull the Grinch's personal details from the online shop.</br>

 The next challenge is the `/swag-shop` to try and find the Grinch's personal details.</br>
 Checking the source code, it looked like there are api's, f.e. `/api/stock`.</br>
 Fuzz to see if there are other api's: `ffuf -w api-endpoints-res.txt -u https://ca184d43d40fce19e231bfb1b49700b2.ctf.hacker101.com/swag-shop/api/FUZZ -fc 404`</br>